KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 Later shadow-bin configurations reuse the cached fake-factor histogram and only run the SR fail-ID application step for the current target selection.
 The cache key includes the `TauPt` fake-factor bin edges, so configurations with different `TauPt` shadow-bin source binnings do not accidentally reuse an incompatible fake factor.
 This does not change the fake-factor algebra or the nominal physics definition.
 It only avoids rescanning the same low-MET CR numerator and denominator repeatedly when the CR and source binning are genuinely identical.

+The first-time fake-factor build has also been consolidated into `src/fakes.py::build_fake_factor_batched`.
+The public `Analysis.do_fakes_estimate()` method now delegates to this implementation, so the framework no longer carries two separate fake-factor algorithms.
+The helper books the required `TauPt` CR/SR source histograms before collecting results.
+This keeps the same fake-factor equation but avoids the old `get_hist(..., allow_generation=True)` pattern where each missing source histogram could trigger its own ROOT event loop.
+The SR fail-ID target-variable application is still handled separately because it depends on the current target selection.

 The original thesis-style CR is commented out with `shared_across_configs=False`, because that CR depends on the shadow-bin thresholds and should not reuse fake factors across configurations without an explicit validation.

 Inclusive fake factors are no longer part of the main production script.
 They remain a validation-only comparison in `run/2017/validations/validate_inclusive_prong_fakes.py`.